nobodyisnobody/docs/code.execution.on.last.libc/README.md

 It's calculation is done in the same way of "new-style" destructors, by adding `map->l_addr` the base mapping address , with the `Elfw(Dyn)`structure `d_un_d_ptr` entry (structure pointed by the entry `l_info[DT_FINI]`)

+> for libc-2.38,  DT_FINI l_info index is 13

 So as for previous mechanism, you can write to `l_info[DT_FINI]`  to makes it points to a forged `EflW(Dyn)` structure in a memory zone you control too.

 that's even a bit simpler than "new-style" destructors as you have to forge only one structure.

+Sometimes gcc will create a default `DT_FINI`entry in program `link_map`  that will point to program `.bss` RW zone,

+this offset will point to a default `_dl_fini` function in binary that does nothing,  this offset can be overwritten too, to points to another function.

 **exemple:** do you like it tricky?